selenashe/voxel_clustering/README.md

 - **Across-subject (first vs. second half).** Profiles, cluster sizes, and composition reproduced across the two halves of subjects, with the INT cluster largest in batch 1 and second-largest in batch 2 — broadly stable, not identical.

 - **Normalization controls.** Two schemes were tried: per-voxel mean-subtraction **before** clustering, and per-cluster normalization **after**.
-Mean-normalization **did not collapse** the magnitude-banded clusters as expected — itself treated as a puzzling, informative result and the central reason the team suspected magnitude was doing most of the work.
+Mean-normalization **did not collapse** the magnitude-banded clusters as expected — itself treated as a puzzling, informative result.

-- **Algorithm & K controls.** Hierarchical clustering (Ward/Euclidean) preserved similar profiles; spectral clustering did not and was judged less suitable for fMRI.
+- **Algorithm & K controls.** Hierarchical clustering (Ward/Euclidean) preserved similar profiles; spectral clustering did not and was judged less suitable for our data type.
 Across four K-selection metrics, K=2 was mathematically optimal; K=4 was used as the primary working K.

 ### 6.3 SyntCat — What the Slides Report